pkgulati/mynotes/README.md

       });

    ## Loopback relation

+   ### hasOne
    Contact hasOne Information
-   then by default (without foreignKey) Information.contactId = Contact.id
-   If foreignKey is contactUserId then Information.contactUserId = Contact.id
+   hasOne will create CRUD operation for /api/Contact/id/Information then by default (without foreignKey) Information.contactId = Contact.id If foreignKey is contactUserId then Information.contactUserId = Contact.id

+   ### belongsTo

+   Contact belongsTo Information
+   Then Only fetch will be created in Contact /api/Contacts/id/Information
+   Then it will first find Contact.informationId (by default fk will be informationId) Query will be id = Contact.informationId
+   (here id is primaryKey)